couchbaselabs/cbcouchstore/gen_storage_design.md

 ## Single vs. Double fsync

-The single fsync enhancement for commits and headers can make commits to a storage file much faster, with the cost that on start up, all contents written the last segment of a storage file, between the last and second to last header, must be checked for integrity.
+The single fsync enhancement for commits and headers can make commits to a storage file faster, with the cost that on start up, all contents written the last segment of a storage file, between the last and second to last header, must be checked for integrity.

 But for generational storage, each commit to larger, colder generations is the result of a single large batched update from a smaller generation.
-If we have no need to read all the data on start-up on those files (like for 2.0 warmup), we will there be wasting unbounded amounts of disk IO and cpu and time checking the last commits of all generations, reducing availability of a node.
-Therefore all generations, except perhaps the very youngest, should be use the double fsync method, with data first, then the header.
+If we have no need to read all the data on start-up on those files (like for 2.0 warmup), we will there be wasting unbounded amounts of disk IO and cpu and time checking the last commits of all generations, increasing startup time and reducing availability of a node.
+Therefore all generations, except perhaps the very youngest, should be use the double fsync method, with data fsync'd first, then the header.

-## Live Data Threshold
+## Live Data Threshold Exceeded

-### Growth and copying
+As each storage generation keeps statistics about the size of all live btree nodes and documents, it's possible to know how much live data and metadata is in a file and if it's exceed the generation's threshold.
+If it does, the coldest documents will be copied to the next coldest generation and the remaining will be copied to a new storage file of the same generation.

+When this is done, the old file is still accessible until the all the documents are copied to the next colder generation and the current generation file is generated.
+It is then deleted and inaccessible to new readers, and current readers will still have access to the old file until they close their file descriptor, when then will cause the OS to completely unlink the file and recover the wasted space.

+## Compaction Threshold Exceeded

+To determine how much space is in a storage file is garbage done simply by subtracting the live data size from the total file size.
+If the garbage exceeds the configurable ratio, then the file is compacted in place.

+As with the Live Data Threshold, the coldest documents can be copied to the next colder generation.
+Or none at all.
+The amount copied to the colder generation during compaction should be configurable.

+As with the Live Data Threshold process, the original file is kept around until all data is copied to the new file and colder generation, when it is then deleted.

 ## MVCC